-- 7. Public Hearing on Adoption of Fiscal Year 2021/2022 Budget - A. Proof/Affidavit of Publication - B. Consideration of Resolution 2021-07, Relating to the Annual Appropriations and Adopting the Budget for the Fiscal Year Beginning October 1, 2021, and Ending September 30, 2022; Authorizing Budget Amendments; and Providing an Effective Date - 8.
-Public Hearing to Hear Comments and Objections on the Imposition of Maintenance and Operation Assessments to Fund the Budget for Fiscal Year 2021/2022, Pursuant to Florida Law - A. Proof/Affidavit of Publication - B. Mailed Notice(s) to Property Owners - C. Consideration of Resolution 2021-08, Making a Determination of Benefit and Imposing Special Assessments for Fiscal Year 2021/2022; Providing for the Collection and Enforcement of Special Assessments, Including but Not Limited to Penalties and Interest Thereon; Certifying an Assessment Roll; Providing for Amendments to the Assessment Roll; Providing a Severability Clause; and Providing an Effective Date - 9.
-Acceptance of Unaudited Financial Statements as of June 30, 2021 - 10.
-Approval of May 13, 2021 Regular Meeting Minutes - 11.
-Staff Reports - A. District Counsel: Coleman Yovanovich Koester - B. District Engineer: Hole Montes, Inc. - C. District Manager: Wrathell, Hunt and Associates, LLC - NEXT MEETING DATE: May 12, 2022 at 11:30 A.M.
+- 8. Presentation of Audited Financial Report for Fiscal Year Ended September 30, 2021; Prepared by McDirmit Davis - 9.
+Consideration of Resolution 2022-05, Hereby Accepting the Audited Financial Report for the Fiscal Year Ended September 30, 2021 - 10.
+Public Hearing on Adoption of Fiscal Year 2022/2023 Budget - A. Proof/Affidavit of Publication - B. Consideration of Resolution 2022-06, Relating to the Annual Appropriations and Adopting the Budget for the Fiscal Year Beginning October 1, 2022, and Ending September 30, 2023; Authorizing Budget Amendments; and Providing an Effective Date - 11.
+Consideration of Resolution 2022-07, Making a Determination of Benefit and Imposing Special Assessments for Fiscal Year 2022/2023; Providing for the Collection and Enforcement of Special Assessments; Certifying an Assessment Roll; Providing for Amendments to the Assessment Roll; Providing a Severability Clause; and Providing an Effective Date - 12.
+Acceptance of Unaudited Financial Statements as of June 30, 2022 - 13.
+Approval of May 12, 2022 Regular Meeting Minutes - 14.
+Staff Reports

+A. District Counsel: Coleman Yovanovich Koester

+B. District Engineer: Hole Montes, Inc.

+C. District Manager: Wrathell, Hunt and Associates, LLC